 “I don’t want to downgrade the viability of a two-way Franklin, but it does make a lot more sense for the currently five-lane, one-way Washington to be two-way immediately,” Duncan said.

-The conversion would stretch from University Parks Drive to North 18th Street, where the road already becomes two-way.
+The conversion would stretch from North Fifth Street to North 18th Street, where the road already becomes two-way.
 The plans include left turn lanes at critical intersections, parking on both sides of the street and a bike lane.

 Gallt said city officials decided to handle Washington and Franklin separately after receiving input during a public meeting in February.
 The projects are independent and separated by the two-way Austin Avenue, he said.

 Washington has lower traffic volume than Franklin, which is expected to continue, he said.

 Both have excess traffic capacity, and a study presented in February found both would retain adequate capacity even if traffic increases by 20 percent in the next 10 years.